🌿 LAI Generation

 - Individual regional data: output_base_dir/lai (separate files per region)

-To generate daily LAI data for your region of interest follow the steps blow:
+To generate daily LAI data for your region of interest follow the steps below:

 date_ranges: